marvcode/swiss_tournament/README.md

 **deletePlayers()**: Remove all the player records from the database.

 **registerPlayer(name)**: Adds a player to the tournament database.
 The database assigns a unique serial id number for the player.
 Args:
   name: the player's full name (need not be unique).

 **reportDraw(pl_x, pl_y)**: Records a 'Draw' as the outcome of a single match between two players.
 Args:
   pl_x:  the id number of one of the players
   pl_y:  the id number of another player

 **reportMatch(winner, loser)**: Records the outcome of a single match between two players.
 Args:
   winner:  the id number of the player who won
   loser:  the id number of the player who lost

 **playerStandings()**: Returns a list of the players and their win records, sorted by wins.
 The first entry in the list is the player in first place, or a player tied for first place if there is currently a tie.
 Returns:
   A list of tuples, each of which contains (id, name, wins, matches):
    id: the player's unique id (assigned by the database)
    name: the player's full name (as registered)
    wins: the number of matches the player has won
    matches: the number of matches the player has played

 **getPlName(plyr)**: Performs a query on the given player ID and returns the ID and the player's name from the players table of the database.
 Args:
   plyr: id number of the player for which the name is needed
 Return:
    Return a list containing the player ID and their name.

 **isRematch(pl_x, pl_y)**: Checks the matches table to determine if this player combination is a rematch of the players provided.
 Args:
   pl_x: id number of 1st player to be checked for previous pairing
   pl_y: id number of 2nd player to be checked for previous pairing
 Return:
   Return a boolean True if the pair is a rematch otherwise False.

 **swissPairings()**: Returns a list of pairs of players for the next round of a match.
 Assuming that there are an even number of players registered, each player appears exactly once in the pairings.
 Each player is paired with another player with an equal or nearly-equal win record, that is, a player adjacent to him or her in the standings.
 Returns:
   A list of tuples, each of which contains (id1, name1, id2, name2)
    id1: the first player's unique id
    name1: the first player's name
    id2: the second player's unique id
    name2: the second player's name

 #Extra Credit features:

 ###Three features were implemented to qualify for extra credit for this project.

-1. Program Enhancement for Extra Credit: Rematch Prevention.
+1. *Program Enhancement for Extra Credit*: Rematch Prevention.
 While creating next round pairings, pairs of players were examined rematch condition.
 If a rematch was detected , another player was chosen for the pair to prevent a rematch.
 This function is demonstrated in the version of the tournament_test.py provided.

-2. Program Enhancement for Extra Credit: Support for matches ending in a Draw.
+2. *Program Enhancement for Extra Credit*: Support for matches ending in a Draw.
 A function called reportDraw() was created to allow the tournament administrator the ability to record matches that end in a 'draw'.
 In this function, a Null value is left in the winner column and a True state is stored in the Draw column of the players table.
 This function is demonstrated in the version of the tournament_test.py provided.

-3. Program Enhancement for Extra Credit: Views were created in database and used in application to enhance queries.
+3. *Program Enhancement for Extra Credit*: Views were created in database and used in application to enhance queries.